BaseMax/CalculatorPolynomial/README.md

 # Calculator Polynomial

-Tiny program as a calculator for the math expression based on regular expression.
+Tiny program as a calculator for the math expression based on **regular expression**.